Abbeyville, Colorado: Geography

+Abbeyville was located at 38.7775°N 106.4922°W at an elevation of 9932 ft.

 Climate

 According to the Köppen Climate Classification system, Abbeyville has a subarctic climate, abbreviated "Dfc" on climate maps.
 The hottest temperature recorded in was 86 F on July 15, 1942, while the coldest temperature recorded was -60 F on February 1, 1985.
 The closest weather station is at the nearby Taylor Park Reservoir, which is where the climate data comes from.